-The rest, well, it's only been about 7 years so far, but it feels like the good-kind of forever.
+The rest, well, it's only been almost 10 years so far, but it feels like the good-kind of forever.
 He makes me better in every single way.
 He brings out the best version of me.
 He pushes me towards my passions and even nudges me off cliffs when I'm recoiling in fear.

 Good men exist.
 I promise.
 Just keep running the race God set out for you, and when you see a guy coming up in your peripherals, take a look, if he's cute and he loves Jesus, marry him.
 Don't settle.

 We've done a lot in those short years and now, we're in Austin.
 Texas.
 Where the cows roam on the side of the freeways next to my grocery store.
 We're at a church we've been undeniably called by God to, and we're using every single tool and lesson He's ever taught us, in one place.